thugseus/hass_config/README.md

-# hass_config
+# Home Assistant Configuration

-Configuration for home assistant
+This is my configuration for Home Assistant